 We are living in a world where we are so connected that it can be annoying and even overwhelming.
-Just look and how much time you spend on our mobile devices, it is astonishing.
-As consumers we are doing more and more on digital platforms and being exposed to lots of technology that make our lives a little easier, well in most cases.
+Just look and how much time you spend on your mobile devices, it is astonishing.
+As consumers, we are doing more and more on digital platforms and being exposed to lots of technology that make our lives a little easier, well in most cases.

-There are so many elements to good conversational customer engagement ranging from good conversational flow design, micro copy that is clear and compelling, and the removal of any cognitive overhead for the customer and agent alike.
-Chatbots and conversational technology will have ever growing design affordances but at the its heart is as humans we crave convenience, ease of use, and services that help us manage our relationships and commitments to others.
+There are so many elements to good conversational customer engagement ranging from good conversational flow design, microcopy that is clear and compelling, and the removal of any cognitive overhead for the customer and agent alike.
+Chatbots and conversational technology will have ever-growing design affordances but at its heart is as humans we crave convenience, ease of use, and services that help us manage our relationships and commitments to others.